-Before setting up your tea garden, you should make a list of your favorite herbal teas, then try to educate yourself on their growing conditions and care.
-Here are some important points to consider before planting your tea garden.
+Before setting up your tea garden, you should list your favorite herbal teas, then try to educate yourself on their growing conditions and care.
+Here are some essential points to consider before planting your tea garden.

 - Sun exposure: Most herbs require full sun to reach their optimum growth.
-However, there are some that do just as well in a part shade situation.
+However, some do just as well in a part shade situation.

-- Drainage: A well-draining soil is crucial to have a healthy garden.
-In general, herbs do fairly well in most soil conditions, but having good drainage reduces soil-borne fungal diseases.
+- Drainage: A well-draining soil is crucial to having a healthy garden.
+Herbs generally do well in most soil conditions, but good drainage reduces soil-borne fungal diseases.

-- Size at maturity: When making your selection, also take note of each plant’s maturity size.
-This will help you plan your garden better and void overcrowding.
+- Size at maturity: When selecting, take note of each plant’s maturity size to help you better plan your garden and avoid overcrowding.

-- Perennial or annual: Perennial herbs will need a permanent spot in the garden.
-Annual herbs grow from seed and can be started prior to their growing season.
+- Perennial or annual: Perennial herbs need a permanent garden spot.
+Annual herbs are easy to grow from seed and can be started indoors before their growing season.